I am Delighted to Announce that I am open both to In-Person Sessions and online sessions.

 The Biodynamic Breath and Trauma Release System (BBTRS)©

-The Biodynamic Breath and Trauma Release System (BBTRS)© is a Unique, Natural, and Powerful approach to Trauma Therapy.
+The Biodynamic Breath and Trauma Release System (BBTRS)© is a Unique, Natural, and Powerful approach to Trauma release.
 It is a breath/body therapy which combines deep connected breathing, bodywork, conscious movement, body awareness and meditation in a safe, supportive environment.
 As a certified BBTRS© practitioner I guide you to release the old trauma trapped within your system and separate it from the mental and physical constraints you have placed upon yourself.

 Each client has a unique, perhaps virtually unbelievable, set of experiences, and an almost equally set of reactions to those experiences.